Controling method of plastic injection mold temperature

 5. The gate type and hot runner layout.

-Slider angle designing tips
+Slider designing tips 2

 Parting surface venting of runner system